2019 cross country regionals: Results, qualifiers for the NCAA championships | NCAA.com

-The cross country season is nearing a close with just one major date before the 2019 NCAA DI National Championships and that date has arrived.
+The cross country season is nearing a close with the 2019 NCAA DI National Championships quickly approaching.

 Friday, Nov.
 15 marked the congregation of all cross country programs nationwide for the sport's regionals.
 For the first time all season, all teams performed on the same day in their respective regionals.
 There are nine sites altogether.
 Including a link to the host site's webpage, they are as follows: Great Lakes, Mid-Atlantic, Midwest, Mountain, Northeast, South, South Central, Southeast, West.

-Below we have included the results from each regional, including the teams that will advance to the 2019 NCAA DI Cross Country National Championships.
+Below we have included the results from each regional, including the teams that will advance to the 2019 NCAA DI Cross Country National Championships on Saturday, November 23 — and those the selection committee selected to advance to the championships.

 RANKINGS: See where each men's team ranks in the updated USTFCCCA poll | Women's